Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: The space discretization method

-On the other hand, one can easily verify that the case (ii) does not lead anywhere since we arrive to an absurd.
-Indeed, imposing $\tilde{a}_{31} = \tilde{a}_{32} = 0$ implies $\gamma = 1$ because of \eqref{eq:order1_condition}, but this immediately contradicts \eqref{eq:a32_tilde} for which $\tilde{a}_{32} = 0$ if and only if $\gamma = \frac{1}{2}$.
+On the other hand, one can easily verify that case (ii) does not lead anywhere, since it results in a contradiction.
+Indeed, imposing $\tilde{a}_{31} = \tilde{a}_{32} = 0$ implies $\gamma = 1$ because of~\eqref{eq:order1_condition}, but this immediately contradicts~\eqref{eq:a32_tilde} for which $\tilde{a}_{32} = 0$ if and only if $\gamma = \frac{1}{2}$.
 The coefficients of the resulting implicit method are therefore

-The implicit scheme is of type ARS \cite{ascher:1997} and it has been already proposed as a two-stage SDIRK method in \cite{alexander:1977, crouzeix:1976} and employed in \cite{luo:2005} for unconstrained optimization.
-It is also \texttt{L}-stable in the classical sense related to the discretization of ordinary differential equations \cite{kennedy:2016}.
+The implicit scheme is of type ARS~\cite{ascher:1997} and has already been proposed as a two-stage SDIRK method in~\cite{alexander:1977, crouzeix:1976} and used in~\cite{luo:2005} for unconstrained optimization.
+It is also \texttt{L}-stable in the classical sense related to the discretization of ODEs~\cite{kennedy:2016}.

-We are left with one free parameter to complete the derivation of the IMEX scheme.
+We are left with one free parameter for the explicit companion scheme to complete the derivation of the IMEX method.
 One could impose $\mathbf{c} = \tilde{\mathbf{c}}$, from which we obtain

-It is immediate to verify that these two values satisfy \eqref{eq:supplmentary_condition_IMEX_von_Neumann}.
-Hence, the resulting IMEX scheme would be
+It is immediately clear that these two values satisfy~\eqref{eq:supplmentary_condition_IMEX_von_Neumann}.
+Hence, the resulting IMEX scheme has Butcher tableaux reported in Table~\ref{tab:IMEX_c_eq_ctilde}.

 Imposing $\mathbf{c} = \tilde{\mathbf{c}}$ can be useful because it closes the system directly without the need to impose any other condition.
 However, we note that this is not strictly mandatory.
-Hence, we choose to determine the remaining free coefficient driven by the leading-order term of the diffusion error.
+Hence, we choose to determine the remaining free coefficient of the explicit companion scheme driven by the leading-order term of the diffusion error.
 For this purpose, we compute the modified equation of the fully discrete scheme by substituting the Taylor series expansions in space and time, so that we can isolate the local truncation error of the scheme.
-The time derivatives are written as functions of spatial derivatives with the help of the Lax-Wendroff procedure, also known as the Cauchy-Kovalevskaya procedure for higher-order methods \cite{harten:1997}.
+The time derivatives are written as functions of spatial derivatives with the help of the Lax--Wendroff procedure, also known as the Cauchy--Kovalevskaya procedure for higher-order methods~\cite{harten:1997}.
 We obtain the following modified equation where we discard the contributions greater than the second order